The Next Best Thing to Your Own Teeth

-Unlike bridges and crowns that fit over top of your gum line, dental implants go right into your jawbone to fill space left by a tooth extraction or irregularity.
+Unlike bridges and crowns that fit over the top of your gum line, a dental implant will go right into your jawbone to fill space left by a tooth extraction or irregularity.
 It takes a few visits to complete the procedure, but once the implant is set (and you take care of it) it should feel like a natural tooth and will likely last you the rest of your life.

 Dental implants are generally recommended for people with healthy gums and strong teeth.
 They can also be used as an abutment for bridges or in conjunction with partial or complete dentures to keep them more secure.

 If a dental implant is being considered, we’ll examine your mouth, medical history, and take x-rays of your head, jaw and teeth to make sure you’re a good candidate.

 We insert a titanium root right into your jawbone, then stitch the gum tissue back into place.
 Over time (up to several months) the root will bond with the bone.

 STEP 2: The Implant Abutment

 Once the root has healed, we top it with an additional component (the implant abutment) to connect your new root to an artificial tooth.